Fimeg/RedFlag/README.md

 > **⚠️ ALPHA SOFTWARE - NOT READY FOR PRODUCTION**
 >
 > This is experimental software in active development.
 Features may be broken, bugs are expected, and breaking changes happen frequently.
 Use at your own risk, preferably on test systems only.
-Seriously, don't put this in production yet. **Update 11/7/2025:** A large update will be released next week which has some fairly significant changes.
+Seriously, don't put this in production yet.
+A large update will be released soon which has some fairly significant changes.
 Recommendation is to hold off unless ALPHA Testing, knowing that a reinstall of all agents and server is most likely.

+**Update 11/13/2025:** With much consternation - my deveopment machine's primary /home (ssd) has failed and I am rebuilding my dev eviornment.
+Quite luckily, I saved a backup of my builds offsite but I realize I had failed to save my nearly 50 md files for technical debt, features etc. I'm now experiencing joy to restore some of those. - worst it'll slow project a little, best means we get to have a second look through every file now.
+I'll release the build soon - but I need to make sure its both the latest, and as feature complete in function as the current.
+More pictures and updates on our discord. https://discord.gg/mtaU98fVqr Cheers!

 **Self-hosted update management for homelabs**